-Treatment with Interferon, in its pegylated form (PEG-IFNα), extensively used as monotherapy in the past, is going to become obsolete because of its the poor efficacy and of the frequent occurrence of badly endured and sometime severe adverse reactions during a long-term treatment.
-In HBsAg/HBeAg positive patients the seroconversion to anti-HBe was obtained only in in 29%–32% of patients after one-year PEG-IFN treatment and that to anti-HBS only in 3%–5%[105,106].
-In HBeAg-negative patients a favorable response with stable normalization of serum alanine aminotransferase (ALT) and serum HBV DNA reduced below 400 copies/ml was obtained only in 15% of cases treated for 12 months, with HBsAg loss in about 4%[107].
+Treatment with interferon in its pegylated form (PEG-IFNα), extensively used as monotherapy in the past, will become obsolete because of its poor efficacy and of the frequent occurrence of badly endured and sometimes severe adverse reactions during long-term treatment.
+In HBsAg/HBeAg positive patients, the seroconversion to anti-HBe was obtained only in 29%–32% of patients after 1-year PEG-IFN treatment and to anti-HBS only in 3%–5%[105,106].
+In HBeAg-negative patients, a favourable response with stable normalization of serum alanine aminotransferase and serum HBV DNA reduced below 400 copies/ml was obtained only in 15% of cases treated for 12 mo, with HBsAg loss in about 4%[107].

 The first generation nucleos(t)ide analogues lamivudine, adefovir and telbivudine have become obsolete because their low genetic barrier is unable to prevent the formation of viral resistant strains.
 In addition, the sequential use of ETV to treat lamivudine resistance increases the risk of ETV resistance.
-A switch to tenofovir has been demonstrated effective in patients with confirmed lamivudine, telbivudine, adefovir or ETV resistance.
+A switch to tenofovir has been demonstrated to be effective in patients with confirmed lamivudine, telbivudine, adefovir or ETV resistance.

-A time long therapy with nucleos(t)ide analogues with high genetic barrier to viral resistance (ETV, TDF) is required to obtain a stable suppression of HBV replication[108].
-These drugs are highly recommended as first-line therapy because HBV resistance is a rare event in nucleoside-naïve patients during a 5-year treatment with ETV and no resistance has arisen through a 7-year treatment with TDF[109].
+Long-term therapy with nucleos(t)ide analogues with high genetic barrier to viral resistance (ETV, TDF) is required to obtain a stable suppression of HBV replication[108].
+These drugs are highly recommended as first-line therapy because HBV resistance is a rare event in nucleoside-naïve patients during a 5-year treatment with ETV and no resistance with a 7-year treatment with TDF[109].
 Histological evaluation after a long-term treatment with ETV or TDF showed an impressive improvement in liver necroinflammation and fibrosis scores in most patients[110,111].
-In addition, compared with controls, a significant reduction in the incidence of HCC has been observed in HBsAg positive cirrhotic patients under a long-term therapy with ETV or TDF[112-117].
+In addition, compared with controls, a significant reduction in the incidence of HCC has been observed in HBsAg positive cirrhotic patients undergoing a long-term therapy with ETV or TDF[112-117].

 A 5-year ETV treatment induced HBV DNA serum clearance in more than 90% of HBeAg positive patients with chronic hepatitis[118], and a similar rate was obtained with TDF[109].
-Seroconversion to anti HBe was obtained in about 20% of patients after 1-year of ETV or TDF therapy[118,119].
+Seroconversion to anti-HBe was obtained in about 20% of patients after 1-year of ETV or TDF therapy[118,119].

-HBsAg loss occurred in 11.8% of HBeAg-positive patients after 7 years of TDF treatment, more frequently in Caucasians than in Asian ones[109]; however, consolidation therapy is recommended after the loss of HBsAg[120].
+HBsAg loss occurred in 11.8% of HBeAg-positive patients after 7 years of TDF treatment, more frequently in Caucasians than in Asians[109].
+Consolidation therapy is recommended after the loss of HBsAg[120].

 TAF is an oral second-generation prodrug of TDF with a high genetic barrier to viral resistance.
-Although TDF and TAF show similar rates of cure[121-123], switching from TDF to TAF provides improvement in bone density and in renal function, a favorable effect in a log-term treatment[124,125].
+Although TDF and TAF show similar rates of cure[121-123], switching from TDF to TAF provides improvement in bone density and renal function, a favourable effect in a log-term treatment[124,125].

-Currently new drugs are being tested, aimed at eradicating chronic HBV infection: HBV entry inhibitors, capsid inhibitors, short interfering RNA (siRNA), targeting cccDNA[126-132].
-Briefly, a blockade of HBV entry in experimental cells was obtained using a pre-S acylated peptide of the large HBsAg protein and further studies on chronic HBV and HDV infection are ongoing[133].
-In some experimental models, it has been shown that the AB-423 capsid inhibitor is able to erroneously direct the capsid assembly, to inhibit pgRNA encapsidation and consequently to reduce cccDNA concentrations in liver cells[128-138].
+Currently, new drugs are being tested that are aimed at eradicating chronic HBV infection: HBV entry inhibitors, capsid inhibitors, short interfering RNA and targeting cccDNA[126-132].
+Briefly, a blockade of HBV entry in experimental cells was obtained using a pre-S acylated peptide of the large HBsAg protein, and further studies on chronic HBV and HDV infection are ongoing[133].
+In some experimental models it has been shown that the AB-423 capsid inhibitor is able to direct erroneously capsid assembly to inhibit pregenomic RNA encapsidation and consequently to reduce cccDNA concentrations in liver cells[128-138].